-GRADY Ranch produces 100% All Natural Grassfed and Grass Finished Angus Beef.
+GRADY Ranch produces 100% Grassfed and Grass Finished Angus Beef.
 All of our animals are individually processed, the meat is never commingled.
-All standard cuts are available, please click the pricing button below to view available cuts.
-You may contact us directly for purchase or in one of the fine stores listed below.
-Online ordering is available weekly through the Red Hills Online Market, with pick up on Thursdays in Tallahassee, FL.
+All standard cuts are available, please click the pricing button above to view available cuts.
+You may contact us directly for purchase.
+Online ordering is available weekly through the Red Hills Online Market, Sunday 8am - Wednesday 6am, with pick up on Thursdays in Tallahassee, FL and Thomasville, GA at Sweet Grass Dairy.

 * Our products are individually vacuum packaged and frozen by